TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-02-15-how-dangerous-is-your-nette-template-assign.md

     Nette documentation is no different. **Today, we'll look at configuring templates and how to use them better and safer**.

-tweet: "New Post on #php 🐘 blog: How Dangerous is Your #nettefw Template Assign"
-tweet_image: "/assets/images/posts/2021/override_evil.png"
 ---

 ## What is the Main Purpose of Template?